 Early entertainment was provided by Melbourne’s first cyclorama, built in Fitzroy and there were dances and Debutant Balls in the Town Hall and football at the Brunswick Street Oval on Saturdays.
 Older residents recall going to Fitzroy Baths in the days when the bathroom with a bath and running hot water was a luxury.

-Dispossessed of their land, the aborigines began to congregate in Fitzroy, especially between the wars.
+Dispossessed of their land, the aboriginal people began to congregate in Fitzroy, especially between the wars.
 They stayed and made many parts of Fitzroy their own.
 Other European, Middle Eastern and Asian immigrants have lived in Fitzroy as a staging post on their journey to the suburbs.
 By the early 1990s there were more than seventy ethnic groups represented in Fitzroy.
 Their rich legacy can still be seen in the major shopping streets of Brunswick, Smith, Gertrude and Johnson Streets.
 Fitzroy is now the most heterogeneous of Melbourne’s suburbs.

 In 1994 the City of Fitzroy was amalgamated with the neighboring municipalities of Collingwood and Richmond, along with the suburbs of North Carlton and Alphington to become the City of Yarra.

 With acknowledgment to the Fitzroy History Society’s, Fitzroy Melbourne’s First Suburb publication.